Heclalava/XFWM4-Gaps-No-Titlebar/README.md

 # XFWM4-Gaps-No-Titlebar
-This is a window manager theme for XFCE based on this theme:https://github.com/addy-dclxvi/xfwm4-theme-collections/tree/master/Xfwm-Gaps/xfwm4
+This is a window manager theme for XFCE based on this theme: https://github.com/addy-dclxvi/xfwm4-theme-collections/tree/master/Xfwm-Gaps/xfwm4
+I removed the window titlebar and added a slight border to better delineate the windows, especially for dark themes.